Global Justice Now director Nick Dearden’s new book is a comprehensive exposé of the corporate agenda behind the US trade deal.

 Trade Secrets is based on a thorough analysis of leaked papers from three years of secretive talks, as well as multiple other official documents and sources.
 It covers the key information and arguments that everyone needs to know about the trade threat, what’s behind it, and how we can beat it.
 In doing so it lifts the lid on one of the most controversial issues in British politics today.

-Trade Secrets was published on 24 August 2020.
-It is now available to read on this website in full, as well as in paperback, ebook and PDF formats.
+Trade Secrets is now available to read on this website in full (second edition text, November 2020), as well as in ebook and PDF formats.
 It is being made available for free as part of Global Justice Now’s campaign against the US trade deal.

 Praise for Trade Secrets